akaruilabsindia/pages/README.md

 ## Welcome to Akaruilabs Pages

-On this page you will find links to all pages related to Work Policies, Benefits, Surveys, Feedback/Complaints, etc.
+On this page you will find links to pages and forms concerning Work Policies, Benefits, Surveys, Feedback/Complaints, etc.

 ### Pages
 #### [Conduct and Work Rules Policy](http://pages.akaruilabs.com/work-rules)